crest01/ShapeGenetics/README.md

 execute cmake and make in procrender/build/cmake

+set the path in genetics/eval/gpuvolume/GpuVolumeEvaluator.cpp:234 so that it points to the nvrtc_files - folder in the same directory.
+I never got around to implementing the nvrtc setup properly...

-Adapt some paths in the run/run.py - script
+Adapt some paths in the run/run.py - script: the script starts the program for each of the 4 config files in the experiment folders (ga.cfg, mh.cfg, smc.cfg, sosmc.cfg).
+The structure of the config file is pretty self-explainatory.
+Alternatively just provide a config file as argument for the program.

 ## Notes
 The gcc-version shipped with Arch Linux wasn't compatible with CUDA 8.0, and CUDA/OpenGL Interop was impossible due to my hardware setup, so i switched to the gcc deliverd with the CUDA package, and used ComputeShaders for some parts.